The budget of the Federal Ministry of Education and Research continues to rise. This shows: Education and research take high priority.

 Another central programme which was adopted jointly by the Federal Government and the Länder is the initiative to promote young scientists.
 This programme will further raise the attractiveness and competitiveness of the German science system by establishing roughly 1,000 additional tenure track professorships in Germany’s higher education system.

 The recently adopted “Innovative University” funding initiative is aimed at universities of applied sciences and small and medium-sized enterprises in particular.
 This initiative will support the research-based transfer of ideas, knowledge and technologies at German institutions of higher education and strengthen the strategic role they play in regional innovation systems.

-Under the Higher Education Pact, the Federal Government has provided the Länder (federal states) with approximately 8 billion euros to fund additional university places between 2007 and the end of 2015.
-This sum will increase by a further 2 billion euros in 2016 alone.
-We will once again invest 200 million euros under the Quality Pact for Teaching in 2016.
-50 million euros have been earmarked for the second year of the National Programme to Improve the Quality of Teacher Training.
+Around 2.5 billion euros will be provided to the Länder for additional university places in 2017 under the Higher Education Pact.
+We will once again invest 200 million euros under the Quality Pact for Teaching in 2017.
+Moreover, 60 million euros have been earmarked for the third year of the National Programme to Improve the Quality of Teacher Training.

 The Federal Government promotes and shapes the digital transformation with its Digital Agenda.
 The Federal Ministry of Education and Research carries out a number of measures under the Digital Agenda:

 We provide innovation funding to strengthen research and technological development particularly in the areas of microelectronics, service research, big data, high performance computing, cybersecurity and medical informatics.

 We will provide over 14 million euros p.a. in funding for digital learning opportunities and new didactic strategies based on digital media in initial and continuing training starting in 2017 under the “Digital Media in Vocational Training” programme.
 We are currently designing the “Educational Campaign for the Digital Knowledge Society” to provide digital education in Germany with a comprehensive framework for action.